romeric/florence/README.md

 python setup.py build np=1
 ```

-Installation of optional external dependencies such as `MUMPS` direct sparse solver, `Pardiso` direct sparse solver and `mayavi` 3D visualisation library typically need special care.
+## Configuring MUMPS direct sparse solver

-To install `MUMPS`, use `homebrew` on macOS and `linuxbrew` on linux:
+Florence can automatically switch to `MUMPS` sparse direct solver if available.
+To install `MUMPS`, the easiest way is to use `homebrew` on macOS and `linuxbrew` on linux:

 ```
 brew install mumps --without-mpi --with-openblas